THE GUT MICROBIOTA FOR HEALTH SUMMIT

 Experts appointed by the American Gastroenterological Association (AGA), the European Society for Neurogastroenterology & Motility (ESNM), and the European Society for Paediatric Gastroenterology, Hepatology and Nutrition (ESPGHAN) have designed the scientific program for the 2018 Summit in Rome.
 The two-day event includes plenary session lectures and interactive, discussion-based workshops on topics addressing the daily practice of health care professionals.

 The event is open to physicians, nutritionists, nurses, dieticians, and scientists interested in the gut microbiome and its role in disease.

 We look forward to welcoming you to the summit in Rome.
-In the meantime, join us on the Gut Microbiota for Health Experts Exchange and follow us on Twitter: @GMFHx – Gut Microbiota for Health by experts, for experts from medical & scientific communities.
+In the meantime, join us on the Gut Microbiota for Health platform and follow us on Twitter: @GMFHx – Gut Microbiota for Health by experts, for experts from medical & scientific communities.

 Chair of 2018 GMFH Scientific Committee